 You may have noticed that

-function taking the “needle” string as compile-time parameter.
-There are many famous ways to make searching for a
+taking the “needle” string as compile-time parameter.
+There are many famous ways to make searching for a “needle”

-“needle” string in a “haystack” string faster if you can preprocess either one.
-The Boyer-Moore algorithm is one
+string in a “haystack” string faster if you can preprocess either one.
+The Boyer-Moore algorithm is one algorithm, and

 I tried another trick that’s simple and fast for short strings.
 The key idea is that there’s no point searching for a needle like “foo” if the haystack doesn’t even contain both the letters “f” and “o” in the first place.
 We can create a 64b hash of both strings that lets us do an approximate character subset test with a super-fast bitwise operation (like a bloom filter).
 The hashes for all the needle strings can be calculated at compile time, and the hash for the haystack (the user agent string) only needs to calculated once.

 The hash is super simple.
 Each byte in the string just sets one of the 64 bits of the output.
 Specifically, the hash takes each byte in the string, calculates the value modulo 64 (equivalently, takes the lower 6 bits), then sets the corresponding bit of the 64b output.
 Here’s the code:

 Here’s an example with the string, “X11; FreeBSD ”: